ishanpranav/spotted/README.md

 ## Research topics

-- (2 points) **Use a CSS framework.** I will use Bootstrap as the UI framework for the project.
-I will customize the styles using Sass.
+- (2 points) **Use a user-interface framework.** I will use Bootstrap as the UI framework for the project.
+I will customize the color scheme.
-- (3 points) **Use build tools.** I will use Webpack to compile Sass to CSS.
+- (2 points) **Use a CSS preprocessor.** I will use Sass to compile SCSS to CSS.
-  This is required in order to customize Bootstrap.
 - (2 points) **Integrate ESLint into your workflow.** I will integrate ESLint into the workflow using Webpack to automate linting.
 Since I am already using Webpack, I can add ESLint as a build step.
 This enforces code style throughout